 •If, due to unforeseen circumstances, a game is cancelled, an attempt to reschedule will be made.
 However, if this is not possible, no refunds will be issued.

-•Games cancelled by the referees/conveners, due to a team losing control or accumulating too many penalties will result in a loss for the team in question, and be subject to review at the season’s end.
+•Games cancelled by the referees/conveners, due to a team losing control or accumulating too many penalties will result in a loss for the team in question, and be subject to review.
 Teams and players are here to play for the full 40 minutes and shouldn’t be punished for another team’s actions.

-•Captains and team registrants are responsible for all their roster players and spectators.
-It is a privilege to play in the league, and with a waiting list, we have the right to expel teams that don’t abide to our standards of fair play and ethics.
+•Captains and team registrants are responsible for all their players and spectators.
+It is a privilege to play in the league, and with a waiting list, we have the right to expel teams that don’t abide by our standards of fair play and ethics.

-•Illicit drug and alcohol use is prohibited on any of the school property.
+•Illicit drug and alcohol use is prohibited on any school property.
 Anyone violating this policy will be asked to leave the premises and can result in league suspensions/fines/expulsions.
 This includes players and spectators.

 •Any player who is suspected of being intoxicated, by the league conveners, officials or school staff will be asked to leave the premises immediately, and can result in league suspensions/fines/expulsions.

-•All actions taken on or against school property before, during or after games can also result in league suspensions/fines/expulsions.
+•All actions taken on or against schoool property before, during or after games can also result in league suspensions/fines/expulsions.

 •Blades must be tapped with white tape from head to toe at all times.
 Any player taking a shift without white tape can be assessed a minor penalty.
 This does not include goalies.

-•Teams shirts must be of the same color, and all shirts require a number on them.
-(Tape is not accepted as a number)
+•Teams shirts must be of the same colour, and all shirts require a number on them.
+Tape is not accepted as a number.

 •Failure to meet the requirements above can result in players leaving the game.

-•Although not mandatory, the HTBHL strongly suggest the use of a helmet, hockey gloves, shin pads and a protective cup for your own safety.
+•Although not mandatory, HTBHL strongly suggests the use of a helmet, hockey gloves, shin pads and a protective cup for your own safety.

-•A team’s game roster is limited to 13 players, including goalie.
+•A team’s game day roster is limited to maximum 13 players, including a goalie.